-Caitlin Patler, Ph.D., is Assistant Professor of Sociology at UC Davis, where she is a Faculty Affiliate at the Center for Poverty Research as well as in the Migration Studies Cluster and the Human Rights Program.
+Caitlin Patler, Ph.D., is Assistant Professor of Sociology at UC Davis.
+She is a Faculty Affiliate at the Center for Poverty Research as well as in the Migration Studies Cluster, the Social Control Cluster, and the Human Rights Program.

 Prior to joining the UC Davis faculty, Dr. Patler was a UC President’s Postdoctoral Fellow in the UC Irvine Department of Criminology, Law and Society.
 She received her Ph.D. in Sociology from UCLA, where she was a National Science Foundation Graduate Research Fellow, a Ford Foundation Diversity Fellow, and a UCLA Center for the Study of Women Paula Stone Legal Research Fellow.
 She received her M.A. in Sociology and her B.A. with College Honors in Sociology and Chicana/o Studies from UCLA.